nashbio/policies/source/sections/09-configuration_management_policy.md

      * Password size, strength, and expiration requirements.
      * Transmission encryption requirements.

-## 9.4 Change Management policy
+## 9.4 Change Management Policy

 1. Subsequent changes to already-provisioned systems are unconditionally handled by one of the following methods:
    * Changes logged in Github under the data-pipes repository, or other repositories.
 2. In all cases, before rolling out the change to production, the developer must file a pull request in the data-pipes project describing the change.
-4. Once the request has been approved by the CTO, the ops team member may roll out the change into production environments.
+4. Once the request has been approved by the CTO, the ops team member may roll out the change into production environments according to SOPs.

 ## 9.5 Patch Management Procedures